Table of Contents

 It makes them come alive in the real world, not just in your mind.

-And it all comes back to the word of the day.
+It all comes back to the word of the day.

 You know yourself best, and only by establishing a self-directed habit of intention and self-compassion will you begin to open yourself up to what's possible for you.